winni2k/deepMindRepo16/README.md

     cd repo16
     make

-This will compile the code and run automatic tests and may take a minute.
+This will compile the code and run automatic tests.
+This may take a minute.

 ## Playing against the computer